 Soybean Sprout Soup, or Kongnamul Guk (콩나물국), is a warm dish enjoyed year-round in Korea because of its simplicity.
 At its most basic, it consists of three ingredients: soybean, water, and salt.
 This light soup makes the perfect side to any Asian meal, and it’s so quick and easy to cook.
 Vegan, low-carb, and gluten-free.

 What You’ll Need

 Dried kombu: A lot of non-vegan versions of kongnamul guk use anchovies for the soup base.
 Kombu is dried seaweed, and helps impart some of that same savoury flavour.

 Fish sauce and salt: Right now I use this vegan Fysh Sauce by Tofuna.
 I’m not very happy with it, it doesn’t have that weird funky flavour that regular fish sauce has.
 The best veg-friendly fish sauces that I’ve tried so far are from the brands Au Lac and Coconut Tree.
-Both of these are Vietnamese because I have not found any vegan versions of Korean fish sauce (aekjeot or 액젓), but they work for most Asian dishes that require some kind of umami flavour.
+Both of these are Vietnamese because I have not found any vegan versions of Korean fish sauce (aekjeot or 액젓), but they work for most Asian dishes that require some kind of umami flavour (like Vietnamese Tomato Tofu).
 Vegan fish sauce in general is pretty hard to come by, though, so instead, you can use soy sauce or just add more salt.
 I’ve made this soup using just salt before and it tasted just fine.